francesNLP/frances/README.md

 Furthermore, this notebook also re-arranges the updated information (and drops some metada) to create a **NEW dataframe per file/edition**, with the following **METADATA/COLUMNS/PROPERTIES**:

-	- term:                 Article/Topic name
-	- definition:           Definition of the article/topic
+- definition:           Definition of a term
-	- edition_num:          1,2,3,4,5,6,7,8
+- editionNum:           1,2,3,4,5,6,7,8
+- editionTitle:         Title of the edition
-	- header:               Header of the page's article/topic
+- header:               Header of the page's term
-	- num_words:            Number of words per article/topic
 - place:                Place where the volume was edited (e.g. Edinburgh)
-	- related_terms:        Related articles/topics (e.g. see X article)
+- relatedTerms:         Related terms (see X article)
-	- source_text_file:     File Path of the XML file from which the article/topic belongs
+- altoXML:              File Path of the XML file from which the term belongs
+- term:                 Term name
-	- term_number_in_page:      Number of article/topic in the page
+- positionPage:         Position of ther term in the page
-	- start_page:           Number page in which the article/topic starts
+- startsAt:             Number page in which the term definition starts
-	- end_page:             Number page in which the article/topic ends
+- endsAt:               Number page in which the term definition ends
-	- title:                Title of the Volume
+- volumeTitle:          Title of the Volume
-	- type_definition:      [ Article | Topic| Mix ]
+- typeTerm:             Type of term [Topic| Articles]
-	- year:                 Year of the Volume
+- year:                 Year of the edition
-	- volume:               Volume (e.g. 1)
+- volumeNum:            Volume number (e.g. 1)
-	- letters:              Leters of the volume (e.g. A-B) TODO
+- letters:              leters of the volume (A-B)
+- part:                 Part of the volume (e.g 1)
+- supplementTitle:      Supplement's Title
+- supplementsTo:        It suppelements to editions [1, 2, 3....]
+- numberOfWords:        Number of words per term definition
+- numberOfTerms:        Number of terms per page
+- numberOfPages:        Number of pages per volume
+- numberOfVolumes:      Number of volumes per edition or supplement

+TODO
 - [similar_terms]:      TODO- Doc2Vec similar terms

 We have a row per TERM.
 Note, that a TERM can appear several times per edition.
 That is the case when we have several definitions per term.